Catskill909/chatroom/README.md

 - All state synchronized via backend events (no local-only state)
 - Deep logging and error handling

-## Image Upload
+## Audio & Image Upload

-The chat supports image sharing with the following features:
+The chat supports audio and image sharing with the following features:
-- Click the image icon in the chat input to select an image
+- Click the audio or image icon in the chat input to select a file
+- Audio files are uploaded directly (no base64 conversion)
+- Cover art and metadata are extracted and displayed with audio messages
 - Images are automatically resized and optimized
-- Maximum file size: 5MB
+- Maximum file size: 10MB for audio, 5MB for images
-- Supported formats: All standard image formats (JPEG, PNG, GIF, etc.)
+- Supported formats: All standard image and audio formats (JPEG, PNG, GIF, MP3, WAV, etc.)
-- Images are displayed inline with chat messages
+- Images and audio are displayed inline with chat messages

 ## Architecture

-- **Frontend:** React + TypeScript, modular components for chat, user management, avatars, and input
+- **Frontend:** React + TypeScript, modular components for chat, user management, avatars, input, audio player, and upload logic
-- **Backend:** Node.js server (see `server.js`) manages users, messages, and avatar data in memory
+- **Backend:** Node.js server (see `server.js`) manages users, messages, uploads, and avatar data in memory and filesystem
-- **Communication:** WebSockets for real-time updates
+- **Communication:** WebSockets for real-time updates; REST endpoints for file uploads

-## 🚨 IMPORTANT: Local Environment Setup
+## 🚨 IMPORTANT: Local & Production Environment Setup

+- The backend **always runs on port 3000** (required for Coolify and production).
-**You MUST create a `.env` file in the project root before running the app locally.**
+- You MUST create a `.env` file in the project root before running the app locally.
 - The `.env` file is NOT tracked by git and must be created by each developer.
 - Add this line to your `.env` file: